iter8-tools/iter8/mkdocs/docs/concepts/experimentationstrategies.md

         Try an [experiment that uses `Helm`](/code-samples/iter8-knative/canary-progressive/).

 === "Kustomize"
-    An experiment that uses `kustomize build` for version promotion is illusted below.
+    An experiment that uses `kustomize build` for version promotion is illustrated below.

     ![Canary](/assets/images/canary-fixedsplit-kustomize.png)